What You Need to Know About Firefighter

 - Fire Fighter

-In 2016, there was an estimated number of 327,300 jobs in the United States for Firefighter.
+In the United States, there were 327,300 jobs for Firefighter in 2016.
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,600 new jobs for Firefighter by 2026.
-There will be an estimated 24,300 positions for Firefighter per year.
+Due to new job openings and attrition, there will be an average of 24,300 job openings in this field each year.

 The states with the most job growth for Firefighter are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.